-Kaikoura on the east coast of the South Island, the Bay of Islands situated at the northern most peak of the North Island, and Hauraki Gulf in Auckland are some the best places to spot whales from Humpbacks to Orcas, and if you’re lucky a fleeting glimpse of the giant Blue Whale.
-At each location the chance of sightings are guaranteed daily to roughly 85% making your chances on a yacht charter in the area extremely probable; a moment to cherish with your friends and family for years to come.
+Kaikoura on the east coast of the South Island, the Bay of Islands situated at the northernmost peak of the North Island, and Hauraki Gulf in Auckland are some the best places to spot whales from Humpbacks to Orcas and, if you’re lucky, a fleeting glimpse of the giant Blue Whale.
+At these locations the chance of whale sightings are almost guaranteed; creating a moment to cherish with your friends and family for years to come.

-In Kaikoura there are year-round sightings of Sperm Whales and one of the only places in the world where you are guaranteed to spot them.
-The 18 metre, 60 tonne giants are the deepest diving of the species and treat the nutrient rich subtropical waters off of the coast of Kaikoura as their favourite hangout for feeding.
+In Kaikoura, there are year-round sightings of Sperm Whales; one of the only places in the world where you are guaranteed to spot them.
+The 18-metre, 60 tonne giants are the deepest diving of the species and treat the nutrient rich subtropical waters off the coast of this South island point as one of their favourite hangouts for feeding.
 For unrivalled views of these whales revelling in their natural habitat, why not take a helicopter ride and keep your eyes peeled for their blow-spray breaking the surface as it reaches heights of up to 15 feet.

-What draws Sperm Whales and others such as the Humpback, Pilot, and Southern Right Whale to this area repeatedly is the unusual submarine landscape.
-Due to the extremely deep underwater canyons produced by the drop in the continental shelf, the conditions are ideal for the whales that retreat to the mysterious depths.
+What draws Sperm Whales, and others such as the Humpback, Pilot, and Southern Right Whale, to this area repeatedly is the unusual submarine landscape.
+Due to the extremely deep underwater canyons produced by the drop in the continental shelf, the conditions are ideal for the whales that retreat to these ocean's mysterious depths.

-For the best chance of spotting the inquisitive and acrobatic Humpback Whale, the Southern Right Whale which is extremely active on the surface, and the large pods of Pilot Whales, visit these desired regions between the months of June and August as the whales pass through the area from the Antarctic in the summer and the South Pacific for the winter.
-During October to March you’ll be able to spot the top predator and magnificent creature that is the Orca Whale in pods of five to fifteen.
+For the best chance of spotting the inquisitive and acrobatic Humpback Whale, the Southern Right Whale – which is extremely active on the surface – and large pods of Pilot Whales, visit these desired regions between the months of June and August.
+The whales pass through the area from the Antarctic in the summer and the South Pacific for the winter.
+During October to March you’ll also be able to spot the majestic apex predator Orca Whale in pods of five to fifteen.

-The landscape of New Zealand is as equally remarkable as the marine life and with snow-peaked mountains in the background and golden sands in the foreground as a whale breaches the surface, the whole experience becomes something utterly enchanted.
+The landscape of New Zealand is as equally remarkable as the marine life, and with snow-peaked mountains in the background and golden sands in the foreground as a whale breaches the surface, the whole experience becomes something utterly spellbinding.

 Whale watching is a unique experience and no sighting is the same.
 It’s the mystery of these enigmatic creatures which fascinates and captivates you

-The Bay of Islands is home to some of the most breathtaking beaches peddled across more than 100 islands in secluded inlets and across immaculate sweeping bays.
-The striking volcanic black rocks and rugged cliffs that mark the coastline are ideal for discovering and dropping anchor on a relaxing yacht charter vacation – or returning to after adventuring out to the bountiful marine adventure playground.
+The Bay of Islands is home to some of the most breathtaking beaches peppered across more than 100 islands in secluded inlets and across immaculate sweeping bays.
+The striking volcanic black rocks and rugged cliffs that mark the coastline are ideal for exploration and dropping anchor on a relaxing New Zealand yacht charter vacation – or returning to after adventuring out to the bountiful marine adventure playground.

-Covering an area of 4000 square kilometres Hauraki Gulf is privileged to be one of the world’s richest marine regions with more than twenty two species of whales and dolphins are estimated to inhabit the Gulf’s waters.
+Covering an area of 4000 square kilometers Hauraki Gulf is privileged to be one of the world’s richest marine regions with more than twenty-two species of whales and dolphins are estimated to inhabit the Gulf’s waters.
 In a similar way the Bay of Islands is host to an abundance of sea wildlife from penguins, Fur Seals and sea birds from Australian Gannets to the endangered Dotterel, displaying how plentiful the wildlife around New Zealand is and a spectacle that cannot be missed.
-Vast pods of Bottlenose Dolphins will also be on your checklist as they spend all year feeding, breeding and frolicking in the safe balmy waters, making these areas perfect for marine watching whether that’s diving, snorkelling or on board your charter yacht.
+Vast pods of Bottlenose Dolphins will also be on your checklist as they spend all year feeding, breeding and frolicking in the safe balmy waters, making these areas perfect for marine watching whether that’s diving, snorkeling or onboard your charter yacht in New Zealand.